-Performed % of Importanc Training Skills Required on a basis: Time e Level need Level D; W; M; A $\frac{\text{associated}}{(1 \text{ to 5})}$ $\frac{\text{associated}}{(1 \text{ to 5})}$ 1 To be able to understand the emotional levels of my employees % (1 to 5) (1 to 5) 2 To able to use in a proper way the statistical analysis tools for a better % understanding of my company ,,, 3.
+Skills Required Performed on a basis: D; W; M; A % of Time Importance Level associated (1 to 5) Training need Level associated (1 to 5) 1.
+To be able to understand the emotional levels of my employees % 2.
+To able to use in a proper way the statistical analysis tools for a better understanding of my company % 3.
 To be able to mobilize resources % 4.
 To be able to deal with ambiguity, uncertainty and take risks % 5.
 To be able to adapt into a multidisciplinary and cultural environment % 6.
 To be available to identify the right conditions to run a business in an ambiguous environment % 7.
 To be able to develop and maintain useful relationships to implement a business through networking techniques and strategies % 8.
 To be able to overcome limits and cultural prejudices, to be self-confident and trust in our skills, facing the risk and overcoming future obstacles with bravery % 9.
 To be able to present a clear picture of what the entrepreneur wants in an innovative way % 10.
 To be able to interpret the economic feasibility of business opportunities in advance % 11.
 To be able to be resilient against losses and failures % 12.
 To be able to persist in the development of the business even with the daily adversities % 13.
 To be able to produce original and unusual ideas, or to make something new or imaginative % 14.
 To be able to communicate more effectively with the employs % 15.
 To be able to negotiate more effectively with the suppliers % 16.
-To be able to lead a company into success % 17 To be able to have the determination to achieve the business goals 0/ 17.
-To be able to apply the business environment 70 0/ 10.
-To be able to design and implement a marketing plan 0/ 20 /0 20.
-To be able to solve problems with enterprising spirit 70 0/ 21.
-To be to able find solutions, transform, collectively create and work as a 70 % team 70 23.
+To be able to lead a company into success % 17.
+To be able to have the determination to achieve the business goals % 18.
+To be able to analyze the business environment %

+19. To be able to design and implement a marketing plan % 20.
+To be able to be technologically innovative % 21.
+To be able to solve problems with enterprising spirit % 22.
+To be to able find solutions, transform, collectively create and work as a team % 23.
 To be able to manage errors and assume responsibility % 24.
 To be able to focus your product/entrepreneurship project as well a commercial or sales plan for it % 25.
 To be able to change your idea and adapt it until you carry it out % 26.
 To be able to assess the feasibility of your idea and take care of its management % 27.
 To be able to listen to clients % 28.
 To be able to be efficient, multi-task and hard worker % 29.
 To be able to adapt to customer requirements and market trends % 30.
 To able to select between two or more alternatives to reach the best outcome in the shortest time %